Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Introduction

-This work delivers the following research and practical contributions: \begin{enumerate} \item \textbf{Practice-Grounded Parameter Taxonomy}: A comprehensive inventory of 217 semantically atomic parameters, mapped to 14 responsible AI principles, distilled from an empirical analysis of 240 open-source projects across Hugging Face, GitHub, and Kaggle.
-This taxonomy provides a reusable foundation for consistent documentation in industrial settings, addressing fragmentation and enabling standardized reporting. \item \textbf{Value-Aligned Modular Architecture}: An eight-module framework that balances technical, ethical, and operational concerns, reducing cognitive overload and enhancing navigability for engineering teams in real-world workflows. \item \textbf{Quantitative sufficiency criterion}: We formalize frequency-based priors and module baselines to operationalize "how much is sufficient" and enable rigorous cross-model comparison under a unified scheme. \item \textbf{Industrial-Ready Artifacts}: A suite of practical tools, including drop-in templates, checklists, and case-study playbooks, designed for immediate adoption by engineering teams to streamline documentation and compliance audits. \end{enumerate}
+To overcome these inconsistencies, imbalances, and limitations in existing mechanisms, we introduce the Comprehensive Responsible AI Model Card Framework (CRAI-MCF), a novel approach that transitions from static disclosures to actionable, human-aligned documentation practices.
+Grounded in Value Sensitive Design (VSD), CRAI-MCF consolidates 217 parameters from an empirical analysis of 240 open-source projects into eight value-aligned modules, ensuring balanced coverage across technical, ethical, and operational dimensions while addressing missing fields.
+It incorporates a hierarchical architecture to enhance navigability and reduce fragmentation, and a weighted scoring system for stakeholder-specific prioritization to mitigate imbalances.
+This framework supports adaptability in evolving industrial contexts, enabling practitioners to structure, maintain, and review LLM documentation more systematically while upholding ethical and operational integrity.
+In summary, this work delivers the following research and practical contributions: \begin{enumerate} \item \textbf{Practice-Grounded Parameter Taxonomy}: A comprehensive inventory of 217 semantically atomic parameters, mapped to 14 responsible AI principles, distilled from an empirical analysis of 240 open-source projects across Hugging Face, GitHub, and Kaggle.
+This taxonomy provides a reusable foundation for consistent documentation in industrial settings, addressing fragmentation and enabling standardized reporting. \item \textbf{Value-Aligned Modular Architecture}: An eight-module framework that balances technical, ethical, and operational concerns, reducing cognitive overload and enhancing navigability for engineering teams in real-world workflows. \item \textbf{Quantitative sufficiency criterion}: We formalize frequen-cy-based priors and module baselines to operationalize "how much is sufficient" and enable rigorous cross-model comparison under a unified scheme. \item \textbf{Practical Artifacts}: A parameter template, a lightweight sufficiency scheme, and a demo prototype that support structured documentation authoring, review, and replication. \end{enumerate}